10 Tips to Make Over $100K as a Travel Nurse

 9. Work per diem

 You might have seen the viral photo of a per diem nurse’s pay stub boasting $19,000 in 2 weeks.
 That may be an extreme example of the earning potential of per diem nursing, but the financial upsides are serious.
 Particularly in areas like northern California, per diem rates for nurses average $70 - $100 hourly.
-“Per diem” just means to work by the day based on fluctuating needs of the unit.
+“Per diem” just means to work by the day based on the fluctuating needs of the unit.
 You can schedule them directly through a hospital or through an agency.

 10. Work in a high-paying specialty